- What Is a Facelift?

 What Can I Expect on the Day of Facelift Surgery?

 On the day of surgery, you will meet with your surgeon and undergo pre-surgical markings that assist in providing the “roadmap” for your surgical journey.
 You will meet a Board Certified Anesthesiologist and Nurse Anesthetist who will provide your anesthesia.
 Please inform the Anesthesia team of any particular difficulties you may have had with prior surgeries, especially anesthesia-related nausea.
-Our surgeons prefer doing facelifts under general anesthesia to ensure that you are pain-free and still during a facelift due to the meticulous and precise nature of the procedure.
+Our surgeon prefers doing facelifts under general anesthesia to ensure that you are pain-free and still during a facelift due to the meticulous and precise nature of the procedure.
 You will meet our experienced intraoperative nursing staff who will care for you during surgery.
 A facelift usually takes approximately 2 1/2 to 3 hours; however, surgical times may be longer if additional procedures are performed.
 After surgery, you will be taken to the recovery room for immediate postoperative care.
 Depending on the length of your procedure, your surgeon may admit you to the hospital overnight to provide you with round-the-clock nursing care that can address any pain or nausea that you may develop.

 How Is the Facelift Procedure Performed?